Where do we go from here?

 14i.
 Arco, Idaho

 14ii.
-You shoot guns and drink beer with a right-wing conspiracy theorist and believe for a brief moment that reconciliation and sympathy are plausible and effective solutions to the political divide in the United States.
+You shoot guns and drink beer with a right-wing conspiracy theorist and believe for a brief moment that there must be some possible avenue towards reconciliation and understanding across the political divide in the United States.

 14iii.
 You are now unsure if you believe in those things.